 The short-sighted sects could only see gloom and doom in the enormous development of industry.
 Militant on the other hand, declared that the development of industry also increased enormously the power of the working class, a power which has been demonstrated in the recent period in Britain, in Spain, in the United States, in Japan, and in West Germany.

-The mast strikes are an eloquent testimony to the awakening and the power of the workers.
+The mass strikes are an eloquent testimony to the awakening and the power of the workers.

 After all it is only about six to eight months ago, when the Shah was giving advice to Britain, on how to deal with strikes, and the "permanent instability" of the "democratic institutions in Britain"!